honeydew01/lab1/README.md

 To build, run `make all`.

-To run the assembler using make default file configuration: `make proc_default`.

-To change the file that gets assembled, change the `DEFAULT_INPUT_FILE` in the Makefile.
+To change the file(s) that gets assembled, change the `TEST_FILE_NAMES` in the Makefile.

+To run our assembler on the test files: `make proc_asm`.

+To run the reference assmbler on the test files: `make proc_ref`.

+To run both assemblers: `make proc_all`

 To clean the build, run `make clean`.